He was known for his radical views on religion and politics. As a young man, he was banned by his own religious community

 Other mistaken explanations for the radiometer: Since the black side of each vane would absorb heat from infrared

 radiation more than the silver side, then this would cause the rarefied gas to be heated on the black side.
+In that

-this theory carefully and discovered that, in fact, the warmer gas would simply expand in such a way that there would be no net force
+carefully and discovered that, in fact, the warmer gas would simply expand in such a way that there would be no net force

 from this effect, just a steady flow of heat across the vanes.
 So this explanation in terms of warm gas is wrong,

 but even the Encyclopedia Britannica gives this false explanation today.
 A variation on this theme is that the

 motion of the hot molecules on the black side of the vane provide the push.
 Again this is not correct, and could

 only work if the mean free path between molecular collisions were as large as the container, instead of its actual value

 of typically less than a millimeter.

-The correct solution to the problem was provided qualitatively by Osborne Reynolds in 1879 in a paper to the
+The correct solution to the problem was provided qualitatively by Osborne Reynolds in 1879 in a paper to the Royal

-from the warmer side strike the edges obliquely and impart a higher force than the colder molecules.
+side strike the edges obliquely and impart a higher force than the colder molecules.
 Again, these are the same

 thermo-molecular forces responsible for Reynolds' thermal transpiration.
 The effect is also known as thermal creep,

 since it causes gases to creep along a surface that has a temperature gradient.
 The net movement of the vane due to

 the tangential forces around the edges is away from the warmer gas and towards the cooler gas, with the gas passing around

 the edge in the opposite direction.
 The behavior is just as if there were a greater force on the blackened side of

 the vane (which as Maxwell showed is not the case); but the explanation must be in terms of what happens not at the faces

 of the vanes, but near their edges.